operasoftware/devopera/articles/_posts/2015-06-03-making-sites-work-opera-mini.md

 ### Test local web sites using ngrok

 Many developers choose to use [ngrok](https://ngrok.com/) to securely expose a local web server to the internet.
 As their website explains, “ngrok creates a tunnel from the public internet (`https://subdomain.ngrok.com/`) to a port on your local machine.
 You can give this URL to anyone to allow them to try out a web site you’re developing without doing any deployment”.
 Then you simply point Opera Mini at `subdomain.ngrok.com` to test your site. ngrok is open source, and also provides a paid-for service.

+### Alternatives to ngrok

+An alternative to ngrok is [localtunnel.me](http://localtunnel.me/).

+Some people might want to do their SSH tunnelling.
+Read [SSH Tunnel - Local and Remote Port Forwarding Explained With Examples](http://blog.trackets.com/2014/05/17/ssh-tunnel-local-and-remote-port-forwarding-explained-with-examples.html) for information on how to do this.

 ## Conclusion